junxit/us-congress-bills-109/metadata.md

 - 2005-09-27 — Introduced in House
 - 2005-09-27 — Referred to the House Committee on Homeland Security.
 - 2005-09-27 — Sponsor introductory remarks on measure.
 (CR E1960)
+- 2005-10-26 — Committee Consideration and Mark-up Session Held.
+- 2005-10-26 — Ordered to be Reported Unfavorably by Voice Vote.
+- 2005-10-28 — Placed on the House Calendar, Calendar No. 108.
+- 2005-10-28 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+109-259.
+- 2005-10-28 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+109-259.